-Key features of the draft Bill
+Key features of the Act

-- Unclear definition of “National Security”: The Bill does not contain a definition of “national security”.
-The Bill appears to afford discretion without any guidance as to industrial strategy or geopolitical focus, raising concerns about the Secretary of State’s powers being drawn too broadly.
+- No definition of “National Security”: The Act does not contain a definition of “national security”.
+The Act appears to afford discretion without any guidance as to industrial strategy or geopolitical focus, raising concerns about the Secretary of State’s powers being drawn too broadly.
 The counter argument put forward by Government was that avoiding a precise definition of national security allows the Government the flexibility to respond to evolving threats whilst remaining absolutely committed to the free flow of trade and investment.
 This mirrors the approach of CFIUS which purposefully did not define national security to allow maximum flexibility in determining the outcome of a transaction.

 - Bureaucratic Headache: The mandatory and voluntary schemes could result in a debilitating bureaucratic process for the Government to handle, meaning it is only able to focus on clearing backlogged notifications rather than considering carefully those transactions which are more likely to raise concerns.